-Regressions are one of the most commonly used tools in a data scientist’s kit.
-The quality of a regression model is how well its predictions match up against actual values, but how do we actually evaluate quality?
-Luckily, smart statisticians have developed error metrics to judge the quality of a model and enable us to compare regressions against other regressions with different parameters.
-These metrics are short and useful summaries of the quality of our data.
-This article will dive into four common regression metrics and discuss their use cases.
-There are many types of regression, but this article will focus exclusively on metrics related to linear regression.
+One of the most frequently utilized tools in a data scientist’s toolbox is regression.
+To evaluate the quality of a regression model, we assess how well its predictions match up with actual values.
+Fortunately, statisticians have devised error metrics to evaluate the model’s quality and enable us to compare it to other regressions with different parameters.
+These metrics are brief yet informative summaries of the data’s quality.
+This article will delve into four common regression metrics and their use cases, exclusively focusing on metrics related to linear regression.

-Linear regression is the most commonly used model in research and business and is the simplest to understand, so it makes sense to start developing your intuition on how they are assessed.
-The intuition behind many of the metrics we’ll cover here extends to other types of models and their respective metrics.
+Since linear regression is the most commonly used model in research and business and is the simplest to comprehend, it is reasonable to begin honing your intuition on how to evaluate it.
+The principles behind the metrics covered in this article can be applied to other models and their respective metrics as well.

 In the context of regression, models refer to mathematical equations used to describe the relationship between two variables.
 In general, these models deal with the prediction and estimation of values of interest in our data called outputs.
-Models will look at other aspects of the data called inputs that we believe affect the outputs and use them to generate estimated outputs.
+Models examine other aspects of the data, known as inputs, which we believe influence the outputs and utilize them to generate estimated outputs.

 Since our model will produce an output given any input or set of inputs, we can then check these estimated outputs against the actual values that we tried to predict.
 We call the difference between the actual value and the model’s estimate a residual.
 We can calculate the residual for every point in our data set, and each of these residuals will be of use in the assessment.
 These residuals will play a significant role in judging the usefulness of a model.